World stocks rise on U.S. data, euro gains on Spain

 "Prices are still very range-bound," said Amrita Sen at Barclays in London.
 "Overall prices are within a range, still constrained by fears on the upside of a strategic petroleum release and on the downside by the strong fundamentals and geopolitical concerns."

-(Additional reporting by John Stonestreet in London; editing by Bernadette Baum, Jeffrey Benkoe and Dan Grebler)
+(Additional reporting by John Stonestreet in London; editing by Bernadette Baum and Jeffrey Benkoe)